Is My Wife on Dating Apps? Here's How to Check

 Method 2: Email-Based Profile Lookup

 What it does: Searches dating platforms for accounts registered with a specific email address.
-How to do it:- Enter your wife's primary email address into a profile search tool.

 - Some tools also accept secondary or work email addresses.